Athletic Training Accelerated Program at Messiah University

 - National Athletic Trainers’ Association Annual Meeting and Clinical Symposium

-As of the fall semester of 2019, the Messiah College Athletic Training program is transitioning to an entry-level Master of Science degree (MSAT).
-The College is no longer accepting applications to the undergraduate Bachelor of Arts in athletic training program.
+As of the fall semester of 2019, the Messiah University Athletic Training program is transitioning to an entry-level Master of Science degree (MSAT).
+The University is no longer accepting applications to the undergraduate Bachelor of Arts in athletic training program.
 The new degree is an accelerated five-year program that will result in students receiving a Bachelor of Science degree in applied health science (APHS) with a concentration in pre-athletic training (pre-AT) after year four, and a Master of Science in Athletic Training (MSAT) after year five.
 The Commission on Accreditation of Athletic Training Education (CAATE) has mandated this change to occur by 2023.
-Messiah College has made the transition ahead of schedule and welcomes applicants for the first cohort which will begin studying in the fall of 2019.
+Messiah University has made the transition ahead of schedule and welcomes applicants for the first cohort which will begin studying in the fall of 2019.

 Important details about this program can be found at the following links: